 What about Extracurriculars?

-What’s more, the experience goes beyond academic basics, with students enjoying a robust school life experience.
-For instance, elementary students have access to everything from Baking Club and Guitar Club to Young Artists and the Health/Fitness Club.
+What’s more, the experience goes beyond academics, and invites students to enjoy a robust school life experience as well.
+For instance, elementary students can participate in clubs ranging from Baking Club and Guitar Club, to Young Artists and the Health/Fitness Club.
 Middle school students can participate in activities like the Book Dragons Club, the Babysitters Club and STEM Gems, among others.
-And high school clubs include Student Council, the Aspiring Medical Professionals Club, the Coding & Robotics Club, the Geography Club to name a few.
+And High School clubs include Student Council, the Aspiring Medical Professionals Club, the Coding & Robotics Club, and the Geography Club to name a few.

 Additionally, students can participate in a number of state and country-wide academic competitions including spelling bees and science fairs..
 And while GCA core courses are not NCAA eligible for students who would like to play sports, students can take courses through a dual enrollment program with the Georgia Virtual School, allowing them to receive NCAA eligibility.